MattMadness/sapphire-butler/README.md

 xdg-open http://hyades.shoutca.st:8043/stream
 ```

+Feel free to use this directory for any files that your task needs such as images or configuration files.

 We have now created a task.
 Go back to the root of the source tree and then run `sudo make install` to install Sapphire Butler, then run your task to test it.

-There are infinite possiblities of what you can put into a task.
+There are infinite possibilities of what you can put into a task.
 Check out some of the preexisting tasks to learn more tips and tricks.